cfug/flutter.cn/src/cookbook/persistence/sqlite.md

   }

   Future<void> deleteDog(int id) async {
-    // Get a reference to the database (获得数据库引用) final db = await database;
+    // Get a reference to the database. final db = await database;

-    // Remove the Dog from the database (将狗狗从数据库移除) await db.delete(
+    // Remove the Dog from the database. await db.delete(
       'dogs',
       // Use a `where` clause to delete a specific dog.